AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 **Guidance:** Identify the spatial reference system used to spatially reference the data in the data resource.

-The UK Location encoding recommendation is to use the URN form of reference to an EPSG code.
-EPSG codes can be accessed at the `EPSG Geodetic Parameter Dataset site <http://epsg-registry.org/>`__.
+Each coordinate reference system has an EPSG code, which can be accessed at the `EPSG Geodetic Parameter Dataset site <http://epsg-registry.org/>`__.

-For the SSDI, suggested coordinate reference systems can be added using the drop down list, or by clicking on the binocular icon and adding an entry from the CRS thesaurus.

-**Example:**

-    *• urn:ogc:def:crs:EPSG::4258 for ETRS89*

-    *• urn:ogc:def:crs:EPSG::4326 for WGS84*

-    *• urn:ogc:def:crs:EPSG::27700 for British National Grid*
+For the SSDI, the two most common spatial reference systems are pre-populated in the templates: OSGB 1936 and ETRS89.
+You should remove the one you do not need.
+If any other spatial reference system is required, in the advanced metadata editor view (accessed by clicking the eye icon in the top left), the *Ref system* tab has a reference system picker where you can search for any spatial reference system.

 Additional information
 ----------------------